-What Is a Business Analysis Framework?
+What is Business Analysis Framework?

 As the name suggests a business analysis framework is a conceptual and real blueprint that involves and describes all the vital requirements of running a business.
 The framework is built upon knowledge, various techniques and established concepts and critical analysis as well.
 Business analysis frameworks and methodologies is a step-wise approach that is implemented to match the business practices with the organizational goals.